Privacy Policy

 Our services are not directed to individuals under the age of 13.
 We do not knowingly collect personal data from children.

 Our website may contain links to external websites.
-We are not responsible for the privacy practices or content of those sites.
+We are not responsible for the privacy practices, security, or content of those sites.

-10. Your Rights Under GDPR (If You Are in the EU)
+10. Your Rights Under GDPR, If You Are in the European Economic Area

-If you are located in the European Economic Area (EEA), you have the following rights under the General Data Protection Regulation (GDPR):
+If you are located in the European Economic Area, you may have the following rights under the General Data Protection Regulation:

-• Right to Rectification – Request correction of inaccurate or incomplete data
+• Right to request correction of inaccurate or incomplete data

-• Right to Erasure – Request deletion of your data ("right to be forgotten")
+• Right to request deletion of your data

-• Right to Object – Object to the processing of your personal data in certain situations
+• Right to object to the processing of your personal data in certain situations

-• Right to Withdraw Consent – Withdraw consent at any time if processing is based on your consent
+• Right to withdraw consent at any time when processing is based on consent

 If you have questions or requests related to your rights under GDPR, please contact us at info@astuteli.com.